unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 in terms of time-resolved pulses.

 .. _guide_qem_uf:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Unitary folding
+Other techniques: Unitary folding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Other examples of error mitigation techniques include injecting noisy gates and perform a probabilistic error cancellation and inserting identity gates, or unitary folding, in the time evolution, as a way to stretch time with respect to noise processes.
-Here are some examples of :ref:`guide-folding`.
+Other examples of error mitigation techniques include injecting noisy gates to perform a probabilistic error cancellation.
+Others, find a way to stretch time with respect to noise processes by inserting identity gates.
+These gates can be decomposed in terms of gates already present in the circuit, and their transpose.
+This technique, referred to as :ref:`unitary folding<guide-folding>`, is present in the ``mitiq`` toolchain.

 .. _guide_qem_what_not: